-Appendix 'B' lists all the parties to be consulted.
-All comments will be considered and amendments made to the document as appropriate.
+Appendix 'B' lists all the parties consulted.

 In determining its policy the licensing authority will give appropriate weight to the views of those it consulted.
 In determining the weight of particular representations, the factors taken into account included:

 - who was making the representation (what is their expertise and interest); - what their motivation may be for their views; - how many other people have expressed the same or similar views; - how far the representations relate to matters that the licensing authority should be including in its policy statement.